fss1/ntp_checker/README.md

 + Metrics now allow 'ALIAS BY' instead of using the tag value to label the server
 + Change admin password and create a view only user, timewatch.
 Grafana Admin -> Global Users -> Create User (and Edit admin account)

-#### Server administration
+#### Timewatch server administration
 The timewatch script is running on a VM with only 1G of RAM.
-The build script adds sar but this is not enabled.
+The build script adds `sar` but this is not enabled.
+edit `/etc/default/sysstat` to enable and check `/etc/cron.d/sysstat` if monitoring required at intervals other than the default 10 minutes.
-edit /etc/cron.d/sysstat to enable, sar -r to check memory used
+use  `sar -r` to check memory usage.
-service sysstat start, service sysstat status, to check sysstat is running.
+`service sysstat start`, `service sysstat status`, to start and check sysstat is running.

 Check influxdb and grafana are configured to run at start up with `sysv-rc-conf`

-Create backups (snapshots) of influx while the detabase is still running with `influxd backup snapshot_file_name`
+Create backups (snapshots) of influx while the database is still running with `influxd backup snapshot_file_name`